Handbook of Research on Fair Trade, Laura T. Raynolds & Elizabeth A. Bennett (Eds), Edward Elgar, 2015.

 This article analyzes the recent growth of Fair Trade and the mainstreaming of this previously alternative arena.
 Focusing on coffee, I identify a continuum of buyers ranging from ‘‘mission-driven” enterprises that uphold alternative ideas and practices based on social, ecological, and place-based commitments, to ‘‘quality-driven” firms that selectively foster Fair Trade conventions to ensure reliable supplies of excellent coffee, to ‘‘market-driven” corporations that largely pursue commercial/industrial conventions rooted in price competition and product regulation.
 Using a commodity network approach, my analysis illuminates the impacts of diverse buyer relations on producer groups and how relations are in some cases shifting from partnership to traceability.

-– This is the 5th most cited article in the journal with over 150 citations.
+– The journal’s 5th most cited article, with over 300 citations.

 Fair Trade: The Challenges of Transforming Globalization, edited by Laura T. Raynolds, Douglas L. Murray, and John Wilkinson, London, Routledge.
 2007